GraphRAG using Ollama – Build a Knowledge Graph in 11 Powerful Steps

 • Hallucinated keys

-Step 7: Build Knowledge Graph
+Step 7: Building the Graph with NetworkX

 We store extracted facts in a directed graph.